Iriga: History

-From the middle of the 19th century until the first two decades of the 20th century, Iriga was a major abaca-producing town in the Bicol region, largely because of the rich volcanic soil surrounding Mt.
-Iriga which it spewed in its last eruption about six hundred years before the coming of the Spaniards in Bikol.
-According to William Freer, the American Superintendent of Schools in Camarines Sur, “The sides of the mountain nourish rich plantations of abaca owned by several Spaniards, and shelter several hundreds of the Philippine aborigines, the Negritos, who are now employed on the plantations.
-Because of the production of abaca the town of Iriga ranks third in importance in Camarines, being outclassed only by Nueva Caceres and Daet.”
+From the mid-19th century through the early decades of the 20th century, Iriga was a major producer of abaca in the Bicol region.
+This was largely due to the fertile volcanic soil surrounding Mt.
+Iriga, formed from an eruption estimated to have occurred about six hundred years before the arrival of the Spaniards in the region.
+According to William Freer, the American Superintendent of Schools in Camarines Sur, the mountain’s slopes supported extensive abaca plantations owned by several Spaniards and were inhabited by Negrito communities who worked in these plantations.
+Owing to its strong abaca industry, Iriga ranked third in importance in Camarines at the time, surpassed only by Nueva Caceres and Daet.

 During the incumbency of Don Martin Mendoza as Capitan Municipal, in the memorias de la Provincia de Ambos Camarines, showed that the “Pueblo de Iriga” was composed of “barrios y visitas distinguida la poblacion centro del casco en 5 barrios que son San Roque, San Francisco de Asis, San Juan Bautista, Santo Domingo de Guzman y San Miguel Arcangel con 6 visitas fuera del casco denominados San Nicolas de Tolentino, San Agustin, San Antonio Abad, Santo Niño, Santiago de Galicia y la visita de los monteses” with a population of 13,813.
 There were only four roads mentioned, they were coming from Nabua going to Baao, to Buhi and to Polangui, Albay, now the diversion road passing Salvacion, Masoli, Bato, then to the south road going to Polangui, Albay and there was only one way going to Nueva Caceres (Naga) via Bicol River by boat.